florianajir/rabbitmq-sql-worker/src/Meup/Bundle/SnotraBundle/Resources/mapping.md

 ### oneToMany

-The One-To-Many association is a little more complex by allowing referencing foreign_key from an other table.
+The one-to-many association is a little more complex by allowing referencing foreign_key from an other table.

 ```yaml
 oneToMany: